Infusing the Written Text...With the Passion of Speech

 But also Touch the apathetic heart,

-In order to Movethe reluctant will to give.
+So you can Movethe reluctant will to give.

 However, a word of caution.
 A fund-raising story must be bridled so it doesn't gallop off on its own like a wild horse.
 It must achieve the objective of raising funds.
-Both implicitly and explicitly you need to portray how, by giving, a donor can move the story toward resolution (whether the gift helps to feed a hungry person, puts healthcare within reach, provides an opportunity for education, or helps meet another specific need).
+Both implicitly and explicitly it must portray how, by giving, a donor can move the story toward resolution (whether the gift helps to feed a hungry person, puts healthcare within reach, provides an opportunity for education, or helps meet another specific need).
 As a fund raiser, you must not allow the story told to camouflage the cause or suffocate the ask.

 Click the Image Below to Learn What Thought Leaders & Practitioners Say About This Research: